Kometa-Team/Kometa/docs/home/guides/local.md

 ### Installing git

 To copy the Plex-Meta-Manager code to your machine, we'll be using git.
-This may be installed on Mac or Linux, and probably isn't in Windows.
+This may be installed on Mac or Linux, and probably is not in Windows.

 First let's check if it's installed already [type this into your terminal]: